baking-bad/netezos/docs/docs/smart-contracts.md

 keywords: netezos, tezos, tezos sdk, tezos csharp, tezos csharp sdk, blockchain, blockchain sdk, smart contracts, NFT, FA2, FA1.2
 ---
 # TL;DR
-A full working code snippet example of calling FA1.2 and FA2 transfers with Netezos SDK can be found at [.NET Fiddle](https://dotnetfiddle.net/8po214).
+A full working code snippet of calling FA1.2 and FA2 transfers with Netezos SDK can be found at [.NET Fiddle](https://dotnetfiddle.net/8po214).
 # Prerequisites

 First, we need to create `Key` and `Rpc` objects.
 You can find a more detailed description of working with `Key` and `Rpc`